 We have outstanding facilities for our students to use during and after the school day.
-We have ICT access for all, allocated study areas for individual and group work and plenty of resources for socialising, including table football, pool table and table tennis.
+We have ICT access for all, allocated study areas for individual and group work and plenty of resources for socialising, including table football.
 We have four designated rooms for our Sixth Form that shows our commitment to providing an excellent environment for students to progress in their studies and lives.